 Technology changes with time, but the fundamentals and recipes in photography remains.
-This article was first published in 2006, revised in 2018
+This article was first published in 2006, revised in 2018 and 2020

 Imagine yourself traveling abroad to a place which is rich in historical architecture where the arches and pillars look so magnificent.
 For once, you are overwhelmed by the scale of the structures and you may start wondering how to approach the angles to take pictures.